One thing that is great in SaaS, from a 20,000 foot perspective at least, is You Can See The Future.

 And LVR can buck you up in the tough times.
 If you’re having a tough month or quarter on the revenue side, but the LVR is hitting plan and your sales team is strong — don’t sweat it strategically.
 You’ll do fine.
 Make changes if necessary, but shrug off the down month.

-At EchoSign, we set LVR growth targets of 10%/month once we hit $1m in ARR, and then 8%/month once we hit about $3m in ARR.
+At Adobe Sign / EchoSign, we set LVR growth targets of 10%/month once we hit $1m in ARR, and then 8%/month once we hit about $3m in ARR.
 The goal of 8%/month was to produce enough leads to grow the business at least 100% YoY.

 Follow other Core Business metrics of course — just understand they aren’t as good.
 Sales and pipeline lag.
 MRR growth is important but minor variations can lead to huge modeling variances.

-But hit your LVR goal every month … And you’re golden.
+But hit your LVR goal every month … And you’ve got all the raw ingredients of success.
 And you’ll see the future of your business 12-18 months out, clear as can be.